HubschmidF/Pain_Modulation_and_Uncertainty/README.md

 The used stan implementation of the models is the one of Lei Zhang already used in Kreis & al. 2022, 2023 that is openly available (https://osf.io/6xab2/), therefore stan files are not given here.

 ## Datasets
-Datasets are openly available on a dedicated OSF repository (ADD LINK).
+Datasets are openly available on a dedicated OSF repository (https://osf.io/s2j9w/).

 ### Task_Data.csv
 Dataframe of the raw data of the main task.